KshitizSharmaV/Computational-Financial-Engineering-in-R/Navi Software/README.md

-## This is one of the porject where I used a template to design a quick website for his website called Navi Software.
+## This is one of the pjoect where I used a template to design a quick website for my friend called Navi Software.

 # [Start Bootstrap - Business Frontpage](https://startbootstrap.com/template-overviews/business-frontpage/)